 Newsletter, N Nicolle: The interview this month will be Duane Olmsted.

 Trees, G. Klacan: 10 residents have requested tree trimming.
-2 dead trees belonging to Lifetime will be discussed again.
+Two dead trees belonging to Lifetime Fitness will be discussed again.
 Some dead bushes by Breconwood II will be removed.
-George places the priority of work as: 1.) removal of dead trees, 2.) branches touching houses, 3.) planting of new trees.
+George places the priority of work as: 1) removal of dead trees, 2) branches touching houses, 3) planting of new trees.
 Stumps are not a high priority.

 Landscape, K. McKnight: The Landscape budget was discussed and the maintenance of the Minnetonka Blvd. entrance and which areas are sprinkled, as Kerry familiarizes himself with his responsibilities as the new chair of Landscaping.

 Lawn, I. Kostka: Off to a good start with Brookside – some complaints, but many compliments.
 We will be seeding this month and, after new growth starts, weed killer will again be put down.
 Remember to contact Irene when you have comments about the lawn service; DO NOT call Brookside directly.
 Reminder: if cars, or any obstructions are on the driveway or grass, lawn workers can choose not mow anywhere near them.
 Also, breakable items should be removed on mowing day.
 We are not responsible for breakage.